MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_04_lab_ak.md

 #### Task 5: Perform a migration

-1. At the open command prompt, enter the following command, and then select Enter to run the .NET web application:
+1. At the open command prompt, enter the following command, and then select Enter to run the .NET console application:

     ```
     dotnet run